Coda-Coda/handshake/README.md

  - Taking research into how Covid-19 is spread into account.
 E.g. how useful is tracking meetings between people vs tracking interactions with physical places.
  - Looking more technically into how best to preserve privacy balanced against usefulness.

-Feedback can be publicly submitted via Gitlab issues here: https://gitlab.com/Coda-Coda/handshake/-/issues/new (you will need to sign in to Gitlab - you can use a Google account to sign in to Gitlab)
+Feedback can be publicly submitted via github issues here: https://github.com/Coda-Coda/handshake/-/issues/new (you will need to sign in to github - you can use a Google account to sign in to github)

 # Please take this idea and make it better - I am not in a position to do so
 Lastly: please feel free to take this idea and make it better :)